 Beth lives in Bryncrug and is the owner of a local factory.
-She is a County Councillor for the Bryncrug/Llanfihangel area which includes the villages of Bryncrug and Abergynolwyn.
-She is also a Community Councillor and the chair of the Ysgol Craig y Deryn Governing Body.
+She is a County Councillor for the Bro Dysynni area, which includes the villages of Bryncrug, Abergynolwyn and Llanegryn.
+She is also a Community Councillor and chair of Ysgol Craig y Deryn Governing Body.
 She is active on several committees in the community including Abergynolwyn Carnival, Bryncrug Rural Fair, Tywyn Hospital Appeal Committee and many others.
-She was the Chair of Gwynedd Council's Education and Economy Scrutiny Committee during 2021-22 and is a director of the new leisure company.
+She is a member of Merched y Wawr and presides at Abergynolwyn Eisteddfod.
+She is a member of Cyngor Gwynedd's Care and Housing Scrutiny Committee and Education and Economy Scrutiny Committee and has been Chair of both committees since becoming a member.
+She is also a director and Chair of Byw'n lach Leisure Company.